RClarkPhysics/TORAY_Data_Generation/README.md

   * The DIII-D shot that the desnity and temperature profiles will be taken from.
 Note that TORAY will throw a fit with certain shot numbers if data isn't available for it.

 # TORAY Output Description
 TORAY will output a folder for each active gyrotron, in our case just 1, and in that folder is the TORAY result (toray.nc) and the TORBEAM result (torbeam).
-Our interests are not limited to, but primarily focused on the 'weecrh' and 'currf' items in toray.nc.
+Our interests are primarily focused on the 'weecrh' and 'currf' items in toray.nc.
 * 'weecrh'
   * It's described as the RF power density in each bin, per increment power, in other words the amount of power deposited in a defined bin.
 It has units Watts/cm^3/(incident Watt).
 The power deposition is caluted by multiplying this data by the power injected into the plasma from the gryotron.
 * 'currf'